co-cddo/open-standards/adopted-standards/cross-platform-character-encoding-profile.md

-# The standard for Cross platform character encoding profile
+# The Standard for Cross platform character encoding profile

 Updated: 2016-05-20